 Building regional relationships

 After delivering a number of successful programs between 2007 and 2009 in Australia and overseas, in the years following our focus has centred on Australia’s remote west and north. g-oz first visited Halls Creek and Carnarvon in Western Australia in 2010 and 2013 respectively, and we are proud to continue our relationship with these communities to this day – partnering with Halls Creek District High School and Carnarvon Community College.
 In 2016 we expanded our programs to include the Far North Queensland community of Lockhart River, and have been fortunate to work with the Puuya Foundation and Lockhart State School in the region.
+In 2021 we piloted the program in Kowanyama and undertook our first Community Program visits to Kowanyama State School in 2022.
 Consistent and reliable contact between g-oz program coordinators and g-oz participants is central to our success, and is a point of difference to many other similar programs.

 Delivering programs designed to inspire